stellar/stellar-demo-wallet/packages/demo-wallet-server/README.md

 # Stellar Demo Wallet Server

+This Stellar Demo Wallet is the backend to the demo wallet, currently it is used for:
+1. Host the stellar.toml file
+2. Sign requests to enable ([SEP-10]) client attribution.
+3. Sign requests to enable ([SEP-45]) client attribution.
+4. Sign for soroban transactions.

-This Stellar Demo Wallet is the backend to the demo wallet, currently it is only used to host the stellar.toml file and also sign requests to enable ([SEP-10]) client attribution.
-During the signing phase of the SEP-10 flow, the wallet client will make a request to the backend server to have the backend server sign the challenge that was issued by the anchor server.
+During the signing phase, the wallet client will make a request to the backend server to have the backend server sign the challenge that was issued by the anchor server.
 The wallet client will then sign the same request with the user's key before sending the challenge back to the anchor server for verification.

 ### Running the Demo Wallet Server